 Some details were found in Ref 1 about the Jewish community in Vredefort.
 The first Jewish settlers arrived around 1899, a census in 1904 showed that the number had grown to 34.
 In 1921 a Jewish congregation was formed.
 That number remained more or less at that level until about 1960.
 From there the numbers declined drastically until in the 80th when none were left staying in town.

-Also the Boer War left its traces here in the form of a couple of graves of British soldiers killed in the battle of Stinkhoutboom on the 24 June 1900 plus some others.
+Also the Boer War left its traces here in the form of a couple of graves of British soldiers killed in the battle of Stinkhoutboom on the 24 June 1900 (this is actually wrong, it was 24 July) plus some others.
 The memorial actually states the place of the battle as Stinkoutoom, I presume this is a misspelling.
+The battle of Stinkhoutboom is also known as the battle of the flour wagons, see details under Reitzburg .

-Across is a monument to the burgers that died during that conflict.
-I think this is what it is, a monument not the actual graves.
+Across is a monument to the burgers that died during this battle and the conflict in general.

 This would have been the original cemetery when the town was founded in the 1870's.
 Unfortunately of the five grave stones only two are partially readable.